hamarituc/desfsh/README.md

 ### Show Devices and Tags

 Simply calling `desfsh` list the available card reader devices.
-In the following example all readers are virtually the same, just the driver to access the reader differs.
+In the following example all readers are virtually the same, just the drivers to access the reader differ.

 ```
 3 devices found: